MaudDibb/coolHttpd/README.md

 many times have you had to clear localStorage on localhost when you have multiple projects storing different data sets into localstorage?
 Only 5	megabytes or so to play with there, that can run out quick.

-Or how about that REALLY annoying CORS security thing where you can't getImageData from an image loaded via file:// even when the html itself was also loaded from file:// protocol?
+How about that really annoying CORS security thing where you can't do an getImageData call on a canvas with an image loaded via file:// even when the html itself was also loaded from file:// protocol?
+FROM THE SAME DAMM PATH EVEN.
+Google: chill on the restrictions, brah.

-Maybe (if you're like me) you have quite a few local projects and you'd like to see them all work as if they were running from a real domain name.
+Maybe (if you're like me) you have a raspberry pi and do local dev.
+You gotta load chromium with --allow-local-access-files to even load a file:// url.
+Stinky buttnuggets there too.

 Ya. you need this ;)

 # Beam me up scotty!
-Obviously: node JS
+Captain Obvious: get nodejs. download it, sudo apt, etc. you dont need instructions for that if you're here.

-All you need is index.js...no dependencies here.
+All you need is index.js.
+No dependencies, this is a pure node implementation.

 set up host names mapped to 127.0.0.1 in your etc/hosts file.
 [How to edit your hosts file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)